-The UBI-lived Research Network is an international & interdisciplinary network of scientists working on different aspects of the lived experiences of people who have received a Universal Basic Income (UBI),1 or at least a regular cash payment of a substantial amount, without having to meet conditions regarding their behavior (in the past, present, or future).2 Our network also focuses on the lived experiences of people without UBI, insofar as these are informative for an understanding of UBI.
+The UBI-lived Research Network is an international & interdisciplinary network of scientists working on different aspects of the lived experiences of people who have received an Unconditional Basic Income (UBI),^1] or at least a regular cash payment of a substantial amount, without having to meet conditions regarding their behavior (in the past, present, or future).2 Our network also focuses on the lived experiences of people without UBI, insofar as these are informative for an understanding of UBI.

-We explore these experiences and the associated life practice with qualitative-reconstructive methodological approaches that foster the unbiased appraisal of the specificity of real cases and their actual life circumstances.3
+We explore these experiences and the associated life practice with reconstructive methodological approaches based on rich qualitative data.
+Such research promotes unbiased appreciation of the specificity of real cases and their actual life circumstances.3

 Why do we think this is a worthwhile endeavor?

-In recent years, interest in empirically testing the idea of a UBI has grown rapidly in a number of countries around the world, and it seems to be increasingly spreading into politics.
+In recent years, interest in empirically testing the idea of a UBI has grown rapidly in numerous countries around the world, and it seems to be increasingly spreading into politics.
 As in the 1960s and 1970s, when the historically first basic income experiments were conducted in the U.S. & Canada on a remarkably large scale, today’s trials are dominated by a scientific approach that relies primarily on statistical data.
 This includes that it is sometimes supplemented by a few case stories.
-However, they rarely meet the requirements of professional case-reconstructionist research.
-The naturalistic data of cases are rather analyzed “quick and dirty,” if at all, often using the simplistic approach of “qualitative content analysis,” which tends to look at the content, for example, of utterances in too much isolation and does not make sufficient effort to reconstruct utterances as part of a specific sequential communication practice (as a structural analysis would do).
-Statistical approaches, of course, can make valuable contributions for obvious reasons, but too many people believe that they represent the “gold-standard of scientific evidence”.4 This is especially true for so-called “randomized controlled trials” (RCTs), which are very common today.5 From a professional, epistemological perspective, however, this is a naive superelevation and exaggeration, a mystification of the meaning of numbers in social science research.
+However, they rarely meet the requirements of professional reconstructionist research based on rich qualitative data.
+These data are rather analyzed “quick and dirty,” often using the simplistic approach of “qualitative content analysis,” which tends to look at the content, for example, of utterances in too much isolation and does not make sufficient effort to reconstruct them as part of a specific sequential communication practice (as a structural analysis would do).
+Statistical approaches, of course, can make valuable contributions for obvious reasons, but too many people believe that they represent the “gold standard of scientific evidence”.4 This is especially true for so-called “randomized controlled trials” (RCTs), which are very common today.5 From a professional, epistemological perspective, however, we think this is a naive superelevation and exaggeration, a mystification of the meaning of numbers in social science research.

 In basic income research, however, statistical approaches have remained dominant to the present day, primarily for two external reasons:

-Exploring (with a qualitative-reconstructive methodological approach) the lived experiences and the associated life practice of people, who receive(d) a UBI or at least a regular cash payment of a substantial amount without having to meet any conditions regarding their behavior will help answer a key question:
+Exploring (with a reconstructive methodological approach based on rich qualitative data) the lived experiences and the associated life practice of people, who receive(d) a UBI or at least a regular cash payment of a substantial amount without having to meet any conditions regarding their behavior will help answer a key question:

 What effects do an unconditionally provided economical basis of existence (in the sense of a UBI) and the individual freedom that comes with it have on citizens’ lives?
 (Not just in terms of their labor force participation or “family stability,” on which historical basic income experiments in North America have selectively focused against a backdrop of pronounced social bias).
 Are they positive or negative, in individual and societal terms?

 This is a complex question because the manifold effects must be set in the context of concrete life constellations and different forms of life conduct.
-A qualitative-reconstructive approach is the way to explore this diversity in an empirically ambitious, differentiated, and unbiased way.
+A reconstructive approach based on rich qualitative data, we think, is the way to explore this diversity in an empirically ambitious, differentiated, and unbiased way.
 Experimental settings in behavioral economics, by comparison, are often too artificial to produce comparable results.
-Furthermore, with the findings of such qualitative-reconstructive research based on “naturalistic” case material, statistical approaches are enabled to select (new) relevant items for their operationalization procedures and to ask fruitful questions for their frequency-analytic contributions.
+Furthermore, with the findings of such reconstructive research based on “naturalistic” case material, statistical approaches are enabled to select (new) relevant items for their operationalization procedures and to ask fruitful questions for their frequency-analytic contributions.

 1. A “Universal” or “Unconditional” or “Citizens” Basic Income “is a periodic cash payment unconditionally delivered to all on an individual basis, without means-test or work requirement.”
 (Basic Income Earth Network 2021) In the 1960s and 1970s, the term “Guaranteed Income” was used primarily.
 It has a broader meaning and also includes direct cash payments only to groups in need of income.
 Milton Friedman’s idea of a “Negative Income Tax” (NIT) is the best-known concept.
 In technical terms, the differences between UBI and NIT do not appear to be large.
 At the level of the discourse of justification, however, the differences are considerable: A UBI treats all citizens equally.
 An NIT addresses only the needy and therefore still implies stigmatization, even if it is granted generously without behavioral control.
 In the 1960s and 1970s, both UBI and NIT were discussed under the umbrella term of a “Guaranteed Income.”